 The Physical Sciences Division offers nine PhD programs and five MS programs.
 We enroll over 900 graduate students from over 50 countries.
 Our undergraduates enroll through the College.
 To learn more about curricula, faculty research, and admissions criteria, visit the program website in the area of your research interests.

 Graduate Record Examination (GRE)

-All degree programs in the Physical Sciences Division require Graduate Record Examination (GRE) scores.
-It is recommended that you take the test well in advance of your program's application deadline.
+Some degree programs in the Physical Sciences Division require Graduate Record Examination (GRE) scores.
+It is recommended that you take the test well in advance of your program's application deadline if you plan to submit scores.
 The Educational Testing Service (ETS) institutional code for the University of Chicago is 1832.

 GRE scores are valid only if the exam was taken within five years prior to the application deadline.
 No program in the Physical Sciences Division requires a minimum GRE score for admission.
 Applicants should self-report their GRE scores in the application so that their dossiers may be reviewed while the official scores are en route.

 GRE Requirements by Program:

 - Astronomy and Astrophysics (PhD): GRE General Test and one subject test are encouraged, but not required